Frequently Asked Questions

 A fierce wind has battered us around and we are initially weakened, shaken, and begin questioning our ability to even fly straight and strong ever again.
 We have been torn, unstuffed and shattered perhaps by unspeakable occurrences, consequences, traumas, injuries, or illnesses.
 We have been the subject of harshness, indifference, and cruelty.

-The fear of the unknown perhaps has debilitated us.
-In these moments of uncertainty we fight courageously to right ourselves and keep in flight.
 Embracing the struggle, we find that hidden light deep inside our souls and are reminded that we have been knocked down before and it hurts.
 We are vulnerable but courageously step into the arena and find our grit, gumption, resilience, and our belief in something bigger than ourselves and begin to rise up−and that beautiful light moves our wings and we take flight and flourish with all our might.

 We commit to deepening our resolve to be contributors, mentors, and leaders.
 We are compassionate and strong, committed and unyielding in our pursuit to be our best selves.
 Our struggles do not make us weak, harsh, or unforgiving−we instead use our struggles to fuel our rise.